Carter Family: Second generation

-In the winter of 1938–39, the Carter Family traveled to Texas, where they had a twice-daily program on the border radio station XERA (later XERF) in Villa Acuña (now Ciudad Acuña, Mexico), across the border from Del Rio, Texas.
+The family spent time in their final years from 1938-1941 in Texas, where they had a twice-daily program on the border radio station XERA (later XERF) in Villa Acuña (now Ciudad Acuña, Mexico), across the border from Del Rio, Texas.

 In the 1939–40 season, the children of A.P. and Sara (Janette and Joe Carter) and those of Maybelle (Helen, June, and Anita) joined the group for radio performances, by then in San Antonio, Texas.
 Here the programs were prerecorded and distributed to multiple border radio stations.
 (The children did not, however, perform on the group's records.)
 In the fall of 1942, the Carters moved their program to WBT radio in Charlotte, North Carolina, for a one-year contract.
 They occupied the sunrise slot, with the program airing between 5:15 and 6:15 a.m.

-By 1936, A.P. and Sara's marriage had dissolved.
+Sara divorced A.P. in 1939.
 After Sara married A.P.'s cousin, Coy Bayes, they moved to California.
 The Carter Family disbanded in 1944.

 Maybelle continued to perform with her daughters Anita Carter, June Carter, and Helen Carter and recorded on 3 labels (RCA Victor, Columbia and Coronet) as "The Carter Sisters and Mother Maybelle" (sometimes billed as "The Carter Sisters" or "Maybelle Carter and the Carter Sisters" or "Mother Maybelle and the Carter Sisters").
 In 1943, Maybelle Carter and her daughters, using the name "the Carter Sisters and Mother Maybelle" had a program on WRNL in Richmond, Virginia.
 Maybelle's brother, Hugh Jack (Doc) Addington Jr., and Carl McConnell, known as the Original Virginia Boys, also played music and sang on the radio show.